openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 2. Attach that policy to the AWS IAM role

     ```
-    aws iam attach-role-policy --role-name "ostoy-s3-sa-role" --policy-arn "${POLICY_ARN}" > /dev/null
+    aws iam attach-role-policy --role-name "ostoy-s3-sa-role" --policy-arn "${POLICY_ARN}"
     ```

 #### Create the service account for our pod

-Since the ARN for the IAM role we just created is not yet an annotation for the service account, we need to set that.

-1. First, we need to get the ARN for the role we created to include when creating our service account.
+1. Get the ARN for the AWS IAM role we created so that it will be included as an annotation when creating our service account.

     ```
     export APP_IAM_ROLE_ARN=$(aws iam get-role --role-name=ostoy-s3-sa-role --query Role.Arn --output text)
     ```

 1. Create the service account manifest.
+Replace the namespace value with your namespace if it is different.

     ```
     cat <<EOF > ostoy-serviceaccount.yaml